hudson-trading/corral/doc/05_reference.md

     class WriteHalf;
     WriteHalf& writeHalf();

+    // Blocking

+    template <class U> Awaitable<bool> auto send(U&&);

+    template <std::input_iterator It>
+    Awaitable<It> auto send(It begin, It end);

+    template <std::ranges::input_range R>
+    Awaitable<size_t> auto send(R&& range);

+    // Non-blocking

+    template <class U> bool trySend(U&&);

+    template <std::input_iterator It>
+    It trySend(It begin, It end);

+    template <std::ranges::input_range R>
+    size_t trySend(R&& range);
 };
 ```

 An ordered communication channel for sending objects of type T between tasks.

+Channel provides an option to enqueue (or dequeue) multiple elements in one
+awaiting operation, which may have performance benefit in certain scenarios.
+Note though that the channel can disseminate written elements arbitrarily
+among concurrent reads (or likewise, for bounded channels, channel space
+freed by a read among concurrent writes).
+When enqueuing multiple elements
+in a channel, make sure that each such element can be handled in isolation
+(without any context of previously received elements), or that there is only
+one reader and one writer for the channel.

 * `Channel<T>::Channel(size_t maxSize)`
   : Constructs a bounded channel, capable of holding up to `maxSize` objects